worldline/ios-training/docs/src/swift-part1/README.md

 - You cannot call a method or a property of an optional type, unless you do one of those possibilities:
   - Use optional chaining with the *?* suffix.
   - Provide a default value with the *??* operator.
-  - Unwrap the optional so that if becomes non optional.
+  - Unwrap the optional so that it becomes non optional.
   - Force unwrap the optional using the *!* suffix.
-This should never be used as it bypasses null safety checks.
+This should never be used as it bypasses compiler checks.

-::: danger
+::: danger Never unwrap with !
-You should never force unwrap with the *!*.
+You must never force unwrap with the *!*.
 Use other unwrapping techniques instead.
+On of the rarest exceptions is with Interface builder's Outlets in UIKit `@IBOutlet var label: UILabel!`.
+Fortunately, since we are not using UIKit in this training, we will avoid this situation.
 :::

 [This code snippet](https://swiftfiddle.com/fa7ad8713475c04666462236db939857) illustrates null safety and how to use optional types.